vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for NVDA.md

 2. If no one make real profit from AI, then demand for computing power descreases.
 3. Paradigm shift on computing power, like quantum computer or other ASIC rather than common GPU.

+For 1, I don't see the trend that demand for GPU decreases, all the giant companies are developing new models with 多模态。

 - [ ] read the opinion of influencers on X